Skip to content

 </body>

-• also set the focus back to the content, once the menu or navigation area gets closed.
+• Set the focus back to the content once the menu or navigation area is closed.

-A more complex focus management is build in already to the Modal Component.
-There we actually also disable focus possibility on the content behind, so the user only can navigate inside the modal.
+More complex focus management is already built into the Modal Component.
+The Modal disables focus on the content behind it, so the user can only navigate inside the modal.

 Helper tool

-The @dnb/eufemia has a build-in helper, to manage basic focus handling.
-This helper also handles both the tabindex="-1" and the class="dnb-no-focus" situation.
-So what does it do?
+@dnb/eufemia has a built-in helper to manage basic focus handling.
+This helper also handles both the tabindex="-1" and the class="dnb-no-focus" situations.
+What does it do?

-1. You define on beforehand what should get focus with a css selector (class or id).
-This (setPageFocusElement) can be set on the very first application start.
+1. You define beforehand what should get focus with a CSS selector (class or id).
+This (setPageFocusElement) can be set at the very first application start.

-2. Later one, once the focus should be set, you call a second function applyPageFocus.
-This function will use the beforehand defined selector and execute domNode.focus().
+2. Later, once the focus should be set, you call a second function applyPageFocus.
+This function will use the previously defined selector and execute domNode.focus().

 Focus helper

-Set focus on a HTML Element, that exists inside the DOM.
-It can be any HTML Element, no matter if it's an interactive element or not.
-No interactive elements will be handled by changing the tabindex to 0 alongside a CSS class dnb-no-focus, so no blue focus border is visible.
+Set focus on an HTML element that exists inside the DOM.
+It can be any HTML element, regardless of whether it's an interactive element or not.
+Non-interactive elements will be handled by changing the tabindex to 0 alongside a CSS class dnb-no-focus, so no blue focus border is visible.

 Simple example: